AdaCore/training_material/courses/codepeer/labs/cruise/instructions.rst

 Notice that there is also an history for this bar.

-* Remove the `-level` switch to use the default level.
+* Remove the `--level` switch to use the default level.

 *******************
 Tools Integration